USS Arizona Memorial: Honors

-Every United States Navy, Coast Guard, and Merchant Marine vessel entering Pearl Harbor participates in the tradition of "manning the rails."
+Every United States Navy, Coast Guard, and Merchant Marine vessel entering Pearl Harbor participates in the tradition of "manning the rails".
 Personnel serving on these ships stand at attention at the ship's guard rails and salute the USS Arizona Memorial in solemn fashion as their ship slowly glides into port.

 Arizona is no longer in commission, but is an active U.S. military cemetery.
-As survivors of the attack on Arizona passed away, many chose either to have their ashes scattered in the water over the ship, or to have their urns placed within the well of the barbette of Turret No. 4.
+As survivors of the attack on Arizona died, many chose either to have their ashes scattered in the water over the ship, or to have their urns placed within the well of the barbette of Turret No. 4.
 As a special tribute to the ship and her lost crew, the United States flag flies from the flagpole, which is attached to the severed mainmast of the sunken battleship.
 The USS Arizona National Memorial was one of the nine major historical sites incorporated into the wide-ranging World War II Valor in the Pacific National Monument, established by Congress in 2008 and dedicated on December 7, 2010.
 The John D. Dingell Jr. Conservation, Management, and Recreation Act divided the monument by the three states in which it was located, naming the Hawaii site as Pearl Harbor National Memorial.